Thursday, 26 February 2026

 Preston's City Centre is built at the top of the scarp slope above the parks.
 It takes you into Winckley Square, a green space in the midst of Georgian buildings that host professional offices, numerous restaurants, the majority of Preston's blue plaques and an asylum centre.
 We reached Fishergate, the main shopping street that has been made pedestrian-friendly and traffic-calmed, allowing only one-way movement of buses and taxis.
 It worked well, and even on a dull Tuesday morning, there was a good footfall, interrupted only by the ubiquitous scourge of city centres, the Uber e-bikes that are ridden with little respect for pedestrians.
 We retreated to the 1950s for a coffee in Bruccianis, which has hardly changed since I was taken there as a toddler by my mother every Friday morning to meet my gran and be bought a hot milk and toasted teacake.

 I had walked 4 kilometres by the time we returned to the car; my third-longest new hip walk.
 On the way back, we took a diversion to see the old Preston Dock, which had been the largest single dock basin in Europe before it closed in 1979.
 It was where cotton, bananas and wood had been imported.
 I had often visited it with my parents or with Uncle Jim, who was a lorry driver who would get access to the dockside, where I could watch the ships being unloaded.
 It was a busy port with twenty or so cargo ships docked in the basin, but the Ribble estuary could not take the larger ships, so it is now a massive marina, largely unused.
-My nephew has a flat in the residential development that overlooks the dock on the southside, whilst business units on the north and east sides.
+My nephew has a flat in the residential development that overlooks the dock on the south side, whilst business units are on the north and east sides.
 Jaunt over, the next step was for only the second time in seven months to find an EV charger that was available and worked; range anxiety was real.

 Avenham Park and River Ribble